tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/branchButton.png">

 This demo contains a small set of images and hand counts.
-The only files needed from the user are classifier files which is done as stated in [Creating Classifiers Using Weka](#Creating-Classifiers-Using-Weka).
+To start, the only files needed from the user are classifier files which is done as stated in [Creating Classifiers Using Weka](#Creating-Classifiers-Using-Weka).
+The instructions in [How to Use](#how-to-use) remain the same for this demo of the project.
+The user input for Stage __3__ remains the same.

 # Errors and Troubleshooting
 ## Installation Errors